 - It shows you how to create and/or configure an Active Directory account

-- It shows you the ktpass command you'll use to issue a Kerberos keytab file which our plugin needs to authenticate users.
+- It shows you the ktpass command you will use to create a Kerberos keytab file, which our plugin needs to authenticate users.

 In many cases the wizard can suggest appropriate configuration values for you automatically.